 Related reading: Different types of fire you can make in the wild

-Tuna cans are used to make candles and they’ve learned to use all sort of kindling in order to make a good fire.
+Tuna cans are used to make candles.
+Most homeless people have learned to use all sort of kindling in order to make a good fire.

 Homeless survival lessons – Hygiene, staying clean in a dirty world